Orepap/Clust3D/README.md

 <p align="justify">
 Clust3D is a novel clustering tool designed for clustering 3D data, such as timeseries.
 Clust3D employs a self-adjusting neural network.
-Clust3D provides the capability to directly cluster 3D data, exploiting the entire data structure, without the need for flattening or decomposition of one of the dimensions </p>
+Clust3D provides the capability to directly cluster 3D data, exploiting the entire data structure, without the need for flattening or decomposition of one of the dimensions. </p>

 Authors:

 • *Orestis D. Papagiannopoulos*